LLNL/benchpark-tutorial/README.md

-# Benchmarking Tutorial
+# Reproducible Benchmarking Tutorial

-This repo contains the material for tutorials on LLNL's benchmarking efforts associated with tools like Caliper, Thicket, and Benchpark.
+This repo contains the material for tutorials on LLNL's reproducible benchmarking efforts associated with tools like Caliper, Thicket, and Benchpark.
 To see the materials for a given tutorial, navigate to the appropriate folder.